David Johnson (running back): Professional career

+Pre-draft

-Following a standout career at UNI, Johnson declared for the 2015 NFL Draft and was projected to be a second or third round pick after a promising showing during the NFL combine and UNI's Pro Day.
+Following a standout career at UNI, Johnson declared for the 2015 NFL draft and was projected to be a second or third round pick after a promising showing during the NFL Combine and UNI's Pro Day.

 Arizona Cardinals

+2015

-The Arizona Cardinals selected Johnson in the third round (86th overall) in the 2015 NFL Draft.
+The Arizona Cardinals selected Johnson in the third round (86th overall) in the 2015 NFL draft.
 He was the seventh running back to be selected that year.
 The Arizona Cardinals originally planned to draft Nebraska running back Ameer Abdullah in the second round (55th overall) and were speaking to Abdullah on the phone when they discovered the Detroit Lions had selected him with their second round pick (54th overall).
 After failing to draft Abdullah, they changed their draft plans and opted to select David Johnson.
 Johnson was the only player drafted from Northern Iowa in that year.
-He was the highest drafted player out of Northern Iowa since Jacksonville Jaguars selected offensive lineman Brad Meester with the 60th overall pick in the 2000 NFL Draft.
+He was the highest drafted player out of Northern Iowa since Jacksonville Jaguars selected offensive lineman Brad Meester with the 60th overall pick in the 2000 NFL draft.

-2015

 On May 18, 2015, Johnson was signed to a four-year, $2.9 million contract with a $639,373 signing bonus and $639,373 guaranteed.

 Johnson opened the season as the fourth string running back behind veterans Andre Ellington, Chris Johnson, and Stepfan Taylor.
 On September 13, 2015, Johnson played in his first career game, against the New Orleans Saints, and finished the season opener with one reception for a 55-yard touchdown.
 The following week, he received more playing time against the Chicago Bears after Ellington was injured the previous game.
 Johnson carried the ball five times for 42 yards and scored his first career rushing touchdown in a 48–23 victory over the Bears.
 In addition, he returned a kickoff 108 yards for a touchdown in the game.

 December 6, 2015, marked Johnson's first career start after Chris Johnson suffered a fractured tibia in the previous game.
 In his first start, he had 22 attempts, 99 rushing yards, two receptions, 21 receiving yards, and a touchdown reception in a 27–3 win over the St. Louis Rams.

 On December 20, 2015, Johnson had his third consecutive start and recorded a season-high 29 carries for 187 yards and three rushing touchdowns, while also recording four receptions for 42 yards in a 40–17 victory over the Philadelphia Eagles on NBC Sunday Night Football.

 The Cardinals made the playoffs and earned a first-round bye.
 In the Divisional Round against the Green Bay Packers, he finished with 35 rushing yards and 43 receiving yards in the 26–20 overtime victory.
 On January 24, 2016, Johnson rushed for 60 yards on 15 carries and a rushing touchdown as well as 68 receiving yards on nine receptions against the Carolina Panthers in the 49–15 loss in the NFC Championship.
 He finished the season having carried 125 times for 581 yards with eight touchdowns, and caught 36 passes for 457 yards and four touchdowns.